ClementBobin/obsidian/administra/Integration and Acceptance Testing.md

 ---

 ## 📚 **Conclusion**

+> [!error] Always conduct both integration and acceptance testing to ensure a smooth and successful product launch.

 Integration and acceptance testing are essential for validating service components and ensuring the service aligns with stakeholder expectations.
 Integration testing verifies seamless component interaction, while acceptance testing confirms that the service meets its intended goals.
 Together, these tests help deliver high-quality, reliable services.